 - Though it is possible for vaccinated individuals to contract and transmit the virus (particularly the omicron variant), vaccinated people are contagious for a shorter period of time, and have a lower viral load – you’re expelling less of the virus, and are therefore less likely to infect anyone around you.
 (Source)

-Will we still have to show proof of vaccination and ID every time?
+Will I have to show proof of vaccination and ID every time?

 Why are we requiring all adults to wear masks?